Deijin27/wren-xsequence/docs.md

 ### value=(value)

-Set string content.
-This must be a string.
+Set string content. .
+If it's not a string, it is converted with toString

 ### write(writerCallable)